vishal2612200/Shoot-the-Emoji/README.md

 - Scoreboard and Stats Popup(After Game Over)
 - Random Emoji and war machine
 - Combo Shout out Bonus

+# Steps to run the application
+* Clone the repository or download the zip file.
+  - Clone repo locally in the terminal using  ```git clone https://github.com/vishal2612200/Shoot-the-Emoji.git```
+  - Download the zip from ```https://github.com/vishal2612200/Shoot-the-Emoji```
+* Run the index.html file in the browser
+* The first page will be the login page.
+If you are new new user, then create account and enjoy playing the Shoot Out Emoji Game.

+### Note: To display the leaderboard, you must have the active internet connection while playing the game

 # Screenshots
 Paused Game